BegaDeveloper/BegaDeveloper/README.md

 - 👯 I’m looking to collaborate on UpWork so I can boost my experience and skill's.
 - 💬 Ask me about anyting.
 - 📫 How to reach me: ismarbegicit@gmail.com or LinkedIn: https://www.linkedin.com/in/ismar-begic-bega/
-- ⚡ Fun fact: Im a gym rat and tech nerd.
+- ⚡ Fun fact: Im a gym rat and tech geek.
 - :handshake: Available for freelance and part-time work over UpWork.

 <hr />